 This continued into adulthood until, one day, I decided to do some research on my own.
 After reading a few articles, I was able to determine which side vegetables for chicken work best with different recipes.
 Now, side dishes are no longer a challenge for me, and I’ve even started experimenting with my recipes.

 Check out this article to learn more about side vegetables for chicken.
-You’ll be able to easily determine which side dishes go best with your dinner.
+You’ll be able to easily determine which vegetable side dishes for chicken go best with your dinner.
 Trust me, it’ll make your life a lot easier!

 Side Vegetables For Chicken

 - Sweet Potato

 One of my favorite side dishes to make with chicken is corn.
 It is sweet, juicy, and a little bit crunchy, which makes it the perfect complement to the savory flavors of the chicken.
 Plus, it’s packed with nutrients like fiber and vitamins C and B6.

 One ear of corn has about as much fiber as a slice of whole-wheat bread!
 And did you know that corn can help you absorb more iron from other foods?
 That’s because it contains a compound called ferulic acid, which helps your body absorb iron more efficiently.

 Just make sure to cook it just until it’s tender – if you overcook it, the kernels will start to pop and the flavor will be diminished.
 Also, if you’re using fresh corn, make sure to husk it first – the husks can add a bitter flavor if they’re left on.
 Finally, don’t be afraid to get creative with your seasoning!
 I like to use a little bit of smoked paprika or chili powder to give my corn an extra kick.